-A Look at Some Depression Symptoms You May Not Be Aware Of
+A Look at Some Lesser-Known Depression Symptoms You May Not Be Aware Of

-When people think about depression, they too often picture the middle-aged woman lying on her couch all afternoon while gray clouds swirl outside the window.
-She is sad.
-She is tearful.
-She is still wearing her pajamas.
-This is their version of depression.
+When people think about depression, they too often picture the middle-aged person lying on their couch all afternoon while gray clouds swirl outside the window.
+This person is sad, tearful, and still wearing their pajamas.
+This is often the version of depression many people see.

 Although that is a fairly common portrayal of depression, the condition is one with wide variation and vast individual differences.
 Not all depression is the same.
 Not all people with depression are the same.